 (Fill Dispenser Cup 1/4 Full)

 10 – 12 Grains Hardness…4 Tablespoons

 (Fill Dispenser Cup Completely Full)

 When water is over 12 grains hard, it will be necessary to use the Low Energy wash cycle and fill both cups completely full of detergent.
-If this does not give satisfactory results, the only solutions may be to soften the water mechanically.
-When water is over 15 grains of hardness, it is very difficult to get good dishwashing results in any brand of dishwasher.
+If this does not give satisfactory results, the only solution may be to soften the water mechanically.
+When water is over 15 grains of hardness, it is very difficult to get good dish washing results in any brand of dishwasher.

 Low Water Temperature

 The water temperature should be 140°F as it enters the dishwasher.
 Check the water temperature by placing a candy or meat thermometer in a glass and letting it fill with water from the hot water faucet in the kitchen sink.
 Let the water run until the temperature stops rising.
 If it is not 140°F, adjust the water heater.
 If the dishwasher is not near the hot water heater, let the water run before starting the dishwasher.
 This clears the line of cold water.

 A rinse additive, such as JET-DRY, improves the sheeting action of the water.
 Use liquid JET-DRY in the rinse dispenser.
 If the dishwasher is not equipped with a dispenser, hang a basket of solid JET-DRY in a back corner of the lower rack.